What’s a pending transaction and how is it useful?

 - Your transaction is no longer pending and your account balance reduces by the transaction amount

 Pending transactions are useful as you get to see in real-time when you have made a payment or withdrawal.
-This means you don’t have to wait up to 10 business days for payments or up to 31 days for pre-authorisations to be processed to see what you’ve spent and you can avoid any surprises such as accidentally overdrawing your account.
+This means you don’t have to wait up to 10 business days for payments to be processed to see what you’ve spent and you can avoid any surprises such as accidentally overdrawing your account.

 Here's an example: